wildfly-extras/creaper/CONTRIBUTING.md

    has to enable explicitly (i.e., this _must_ be _opt-in_, never opt-out).
    The reason is that reload or restart is a fairly involed operation that the user should be aware of.
+6. _If the command only works for certain version(s) of the application server, it must be documented._ Also, the command's `apply` method should check the server version early on and throw an exception in case of a mismatch.
+The exception should have a descriptive message.
+7. Commands should provide a short but descriptive `toString`.